opensearch-project/documentation-website/_monitoring-plugins/ad/index.md

 ## Step 5: Observe the results

 Choose the **Real-time results** or **Historical analysis** tab.
 For real-time results, you need to wait for some time to see the anomaly results.
-If the detector interval is 10 minutes, the detector might take more than an hour to start, as it's waiting for sufficient data to generate anomalies.
+If the detector interval is 10 minutes, the detector might take more than an hour to start, because its waiting for sufficient data to generate anomalies.

 A shorter interval means the model passes the shingle process more quickly and starts to generate the anomaly results sooner.
 Use the [profile detector]({{site.url}}{{site.baseurl}}/monitoring-plugins/ad/api#profile-detector) operation to make sure you have sufficient data points.